hoppingd/battlecode2022/README.md

 # Battlecode 2022 Scaffold

-This is the Battlecode 2022 scaffold, containing an `examplefuncsplayer`.
+This is the Battlecode 2022 repository for Team Ruby Grapefruit.
+The team was led by Daniel Hopping, with assitance from William Adamson and Braden Honea.
+They narrowly missed out on the final tournament by placing in the Top 12 of Qualifying.
 Read https://play.battlecode.org/getting-started!

 ### Project Structure